MCluck90/ggst-stats-website/README.md

 * ### NO JAVASCRIPT

 * Add your name to the CONTRIBUTORS.md file.
-By submitting your code to this repository, you submit the coder under the AGPL license and agree that I'm allowed to use the code on my server, with zero restrictions or limitations, for no cost.
+By submitting your code to this repository, you submit the coder unde the AGPL license and agree that I'm allowed to use the code on my server, with zero restrictions or limitations, for no cost.

 ## Code of Conduct